How Do I Appear For The CCCS, CCDA And/Or CCCA Exam(s)?

 Key Points To Note

 On completion of the LMS based structured training programme, students are eligible to appear for the CCCS/CCDA/CCCA online exam(s).
-Please note the following key points:
+Please note the following key points (the main rules associated with the exam are detailed in the document titled “Exam Guidance Notes”):

-- The CCCS/CCDA/CCCA exam(s) is held online with live proctoring; the student should have access to a laptop (with a webcam and good microphone) and the Internet (Ethernet Connection not Wifi).
+- The CCCS/CCDA/CCCA exam(s) is held online with live proctoring; the student should have access to a laptop (with a webcam and good microphone) and ETHERNET cable connection to the Internet is required (not WIFI) to conduct the exam.
+Minimum speed requirement: 15Mbps (Download) and 10Mbps (upload) speeds.

 - The student can appear for the exam at a location of their choice.
 Please note that the room should be private, quiet and well-lit.